The-OpenROAD-Project/OpenLane/docs/source/configuration_files.md

 ```

 ## JSON
 The JSON files are simple key value pairs.
-The values can be strings, numbers, booleans, `null`s and, in special cases, a dictionary.
+The values can be scalars (strings, numbers, booleans, and `null`s), *one-dimensional lists of scalars*, and, in special cases, a dictionary.

 An minimal demonstrative configuration file would look as follows: